-- Pervasiveness - How vast of an impact does the problem have on different areas of life?
+- Pervasiveness - How vast of an impact does the problem have on the different areas of life?

 - Personalization - Are we, or are others, responsible for the causes of the problem?

-Optimistic people protect their emotional state by holding a generally favorable set of expectations for their future.
+Optimistic people are able to protect their emotional state by holding a generally favorable set of expectations for their future.
 They imagine the positive potential outcomes of events, and consider that good things can happen to them.
 When focused on the potential good, we can reduce the time we spend worried or anxious about the future (Carver, 2010).

 Optimism is associated with higher levels of income and education, better mental and physical health, and stronger interpersonal relationships.
 It enhances confidence, resilience and persistence during stressful life events (Carver, 2010).
-It is known to enhance immune responses and motivate us to make informed decisions about our overall health - improving related outcomes (Seligman, 2006).
+Optimism is known to enhance immune responses and motivate us to make informed decisions about our overall health - improving health related outcomes (Seligman, 2006).

 We can use goal setting as a tool to imagine our own optimistic future.
 Short-term goals should be achievable within six months, long term goals may take years, and lifetime goals involve how we see ourselves aging and the type of person we hope to become (Rosselló, 2007).
 The most effective goals are described as SMART.
 Let's consider the following when setting our goals (SAMHSA, 2021):